Becoming a Missionary

 Sometimes they are deacons who are sent out by the church to:

-assist elders in receiving and giving of funds/resources from the sending church for the elder’s ministry in a different community.
+assist elders in receiving and giving of funds/resources from the sending church for that elder’s ministry in a different community.

 assist elders in ministering to the physical needs of those they are evangelizing and discipling.